Relativistic Mean-Field Treatment of Pulsar Kick from Neutrino Propagation in Magnetized Proto-Neutron: Summary and Discussion

 Using these cross-sections, we calculated the neutrino mean-free-paths (MFPs) as a function of the baryon density and temperature within a PNS.
 We then applied the above results to a calculation of pulsar-kicks in core-collapse supernovae.
 We solved the Boltzmann equation using a one-dimensional attenuation method, assuming that the neutrinos propagate along an approximately straight line and that the system is in steady state.
 We only included the MFPs for neutrino absorption which dominates over scattering in producing the asymmetric momentum transfer to the PNS.

 We estimated pulsar kick velocities from the calculated total momentum per unit time that is transferred from the emitted neutrinos to the PNS along the direction parallel to the poloidal magnetic field ${\vB}$.
-For an isothermal neutron-star with $M_{NS} = 1.68 M_{\odot}$ and a total energy in emitted neutrinos of $E_T \approx 3 \times 10^{53}$erg, the estimated kick velocities are $v_{kick} = 610$~km s$^{-1}$ and 580~km s$^{-1}$ (at $T=20$ MeV) or $v_{kick} = 230$~km s$^{-1}$ and 270~km s$^{-1}$ (at $T=30$ MeV) including Lambdas or no Lambdas, respectively, These values are in reasonable agreement with the observed average pulsar-kick velocity of $v_{kick}$ = 400 km s$^{-1}$.
+For a 20-MeV isothermal neutron-star with $M_{NS} = 1.68 M_{\odot}$ and a total energy in emitted neutrinos of $E_T \approx 3 \times 10^{53}$erg, the estimated kick velocities are $v_{kick} = 580$~km s$^{-1}$ and 520~km s$^{-1}$ at $T=20$ MeV, including $\Lambda$s or no $\Lambda$s, respectively.
+These values are in reasonable agreement with the observed average pulsar-kick velocity of $v_{kick}$ = 400 km s$^{-1}$.